 Researchers get closer to developing more reliable treatment for tuberculosis

-Researchers at the Royal College of Surgeons have developed a new treatment for tuberculosis.
+Researchers at the Royal College of Surgeons in Ireland have developed a new treatment for tuberculosis.

 The disease, which mainly affects the lungs, is one of the top 10 causes of death worldwide.